 An application of 60 kg/Ha of P_2O_5 and 100 kg/Ha of K_2O should be applied and incorporated into the soil through cultivation seven days prior to the intended planting date.
-Raised beds with a bed width of 45 cm and a distance of 180 cm from the centre of one bed to the other should be prepared prior to transplanting (see Picture 16).
-It may be necessary to use a black plastic mulch (see Picture 17) if sweet potato root seed production is occurring in an environment with lower growing degree days than what is experienced in Southern Ontario.
+If planting on bare ground, raised beds with widths of 45 cm and distances of 130 cm from the centre of one bed to the other should be prepared prior to transplanting (see Picture 16).
+If sweet potato root seed will be produced in an environment with lower growing degree days than Southern Ontario, raised beds with black plastic mulch (see Picture 17) will be necessary to extend the growing season.
+When planting on black plastic mulch, beds should be prepared with widths of 60 to 75 cm and distances of 150 to 180 cm from the centre of one bed to the other.